 We’ve all had embarrassing moments in the studio.
-Everyone, from an intern to lead engineers royally mess up sessions in big ways.
-From recording over that perfect take to dropping a microphone worth more than a car.
-There’s so many different ways to make mistakes while recording that I’m surprised I don’t mess up more often.
+Everyone, from an intern to lead engineers royally mess up sessions in significant ways, from recording over that perfect take to dropping a microphone worth more than a car.
+There are so many different ways to make mistakes while recording that I’m surprised I don’t mess up more often.

 I’ve had my fair share of accidents, way more than I’d like to admit, but for the sake of the enjoyment of others, I will.

-I hate messing up, like really hate it.
+I hate messing up.
+Like really hate it.
 I still cringe while thinking about some of these things I’ve done over the years.
-Hell, thinking about hugging the wrong dad when I was 3 still sends shivers down my near-30 year-old spine.
-I’m not sure if anything is worse than when I was about a year into my internship and I was asked to run a session of my own.
+Hell, thinking about hugging the wrong dad when I was three still sends shivers down my near-30-year-old spine.
+I’m not sure if anything is worse than when I was about a year into my internship, and I was asked to run a session of my own.

-We have a very informal internship policy at Sabella Studios, we welcome anyone that wants to learn and is willing to lend a helping hand and rarely turn people away unless they are a distraction.
-It was my third year of college and I had been hanging around the studio and helping for some time.
+We have a very informal internship policy at Sabella Studios; we welcome anyone that wants to learn and is willing to lend a helping hand and rarely turn people away unless they are a distraction.
+It was my third year of college, and I had been hanging around the studio and helping for some time.
 I had been asked to be lead engineer on smaller sessions such as short piano/vocal session or a rap/hip hop vocal sessions.
-These were sessions that are obviously a bit more straightforward and hard to really mess up.
+These were sessions that are a bit more straightforward and hard to mess up.
 Or should have been…

-At this point in my career I’d probably only run my own session a few times before, but I was asked to record a rapper who only needed to book 2 hours.
+At this point in my career, I’d probably only run a session on my own a few times before, but I was asked to record a rapper who just needed to book 2 hours.
 Simple enough I thought.
 I got everything ready, set up the microphone, set up headphones, created a new Pro Tools session, set the preamp, checked to make sure I was getting signal, patched in a compressor and an EQ.
 I was all set for when the client arrived and when he did we greeted each other and had him get settled in the live room.
 I had him began running through a warm up take so he could practice and so I could get sounds.

 The problem was everything sounded way too echoey, but I didn’t have any reverb turned on yet.
-Maybe I had something patched in I wasn’t supposed to or maybe the compressor was crushing it or not set properly or maybe there was a bad cable?
+Maybe I had something patched in I wasn’t supposed to, or maybe the compressor was crushing it or not set properly, or maybe there was a bad cable?
 After frantically searching for the source of the problem for the next 3 and a half minutes while the artist ran through the song, I still couldn’t figure it out.
-After that pass was done, my client had motioned to me that he was ready and I gave him the okay to give it another run through so that would give me another 3 and a half minutes to try and figure out what the hell the problem was.
+After finishing that pass, my client had motioned to me that he was ready and I gave him the okay to give it another run through which would give me another 3 and a half minutes to try and figure out what the hell the problem was.

 I learned a few valuable lessons that day.
-The first was that on large diaphragm condenser microphones companies will usually put their logo on the front pointed on axis.
-If you don’t see the logo it’s probably pointed the wrong way.
+The first was that on large diaphragm condenser microphones companies would usually put their logo on the front pointed on axis.
+If you don’t see the logo, it’s probably pointed the wrong way.
 The second thing I learned was to be humble.
-If you had told me 5 minutes before I had done it that I should make sure the microphone was pointed properly I would have said you’re crazy.
+If you had told me 5 minutes before I had done it that I should make sure the microphone is pointed correctly I would have said you’re crazy.
 I knew everything already!
 Well, that day I got fed a big ol’ slice of humble pie.

 Even while I run sessions and I consider myself experienced, problems happen all the time.
 The difference is I don’t panic and have become very good at troubleshooting an issue as it arises.
-Troubleshooting is a part of working in audio and if you want to do this you should definitely get used to it.
+Troubleshooting is a part of working in audio, and if you want to do this, you should get used to it.
 I always try to think about problems and how to fix them analytically.
-I’m much better now but back then if one thing went wrong I would be sent into a downward spiral of anxiety and fear and it was very hard to regain my composure.
+I’m much better now but back then if one thing went wrong I would be sent into a downward spiral of anxiety, and fear and it was tough to regain my composure.